Disentangling discrete and continuous spectra of tidally forced internal waves in shear flow: Energy conversion rates

-Analogously to the pseudomomentum or pseudoenergy flux, one might be tempted to regard this expression as the wave energy flux composed as a product of an intrinsic frequency and the action flux.
-However, this interpretation is incorrect because $\omega_n - \overline{U} k$ is not an intrinsic frequency unless $U(z)$ is uniform.
-It is important to remember that $(1/T)\int_0^T \mathcal{P} dt$ represents the barotropic-to-baroclinic energy conversion rate, not the wave energy production rate.
+By analogy with the pseudomomentum or pseudoenergy flux, one might be tempted to interpret \eqref{eq:energy_conversion_rate_n} as a wave-energy flux written as an intrinsic frequency times an action flux.
+However, this interpretation is generally incorrect because $\omega_n - \overline{U} k$ is not an intrinsic frequency unless $U(z)$ is uniform.
+It is important to remember that $(1/T)\int_0^T \mathcal{P} \, dt$ represents the barotropic-to-baroclinic energy conversion rate, not the wave-energy production rate.